DATA-606-SPRING-2022/David_DATA606/README.md

 ### Unemployment Data
 See related Jupyter Notebook: https://github.com/dfdatascience/David_DATA606/blob/main/python/02_DATA606-Project-Master-EDA(b)_UnempAndWeather.ipynb

 The unemployment data for each of the three related states (Illinois, New York, California) was obtained from the Bureau Labor Statistics website.
 The data provides the actual unemployment rates at each state by month.
 As can be seen below, there was a sharp spike in unemployment rates around March 2020.
 This marks when Covid-19 shutdowns were largely implemented across the country.
-As a result, we see the sharp spike immediately from about 4 percent to about 16 percent.
+As a result, we see the sharp spike in unemployment immediately in March 2020, increasing from about 4 percent to about 16 percent.

 In comparing the unemployment chart (bottom) to the micromobility usage chart (top), it is clear that there is no noticeable correlation between this large spike in unemployment and micromobility usage.
 Therefore, it does not appear that use of unemployment data, at least for the period of this project's review, will be useful in predicting micromobility usage.